JustPlayerDE/justplayer-tpa/README.md

 ## Supported versions

-As i don't have much time to work on this plugin, i will only officially support the latest version of Minecraft.

-Thanks to how spigot/paper works it may work on older versions, but i will not guarantee that it will work.
+Because of time I can only test it on the most recent version of minecraft paper.

 ## Commands